SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_edit_domain_edit_button.png)

-6. In the dropdown next to "Cache Based on Selected Request Headers," select "All.".
-It is recommended to set a custom whitelist for the `User-Agent` header.
+6. It is recommended to set a custom whitelist for the `User-Agent` header.
 Set the configuration **Cache Based on Selected Request Headers** to "Whitelist".
 At this point you will need to "Add Custom" for `User-Agent`.
 This allows `User-Agent` data to be present in your engagement events received from SparkPost.

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_edit_domain_cache_based_headers.png)